A Minute With: Homer Simpson on kids, 'Family Guy' and donuts

-LOS ANGELES, Sept 26 (Reuters) - As the animated bumbling patriarch of Fox’s hit TV comedy “The Simpsons,” Homer Simpson has won a Grammy, journeyed to space, been a baseball mascot, bowled a perfect game and nearly destroyed and saved Springfield on more than one occasion.
+LOS ANGELES (Reuters) - As the animated bumbling patriarch of Fox’s hit TV comedy “The Simpsons,” Homer Simpson has won a Grammy, journeyed to space, been a baseball mascot, bowled a perfect game and nearly destroyed and saved Springfield on more than one occasion.

 After 25 years and 552 episodes, Homer and his family are gearing up for Season 26, which kicks off on Sunday with the death of a Springfield resident.
 It will be followed by the season premiere of Seth MacFarlane’s animated Fox show “Family Guy,” where the Griffins visit the Simpsons in Springfield.